wiicode/cybersecurity-framework/silver-training/cloudsecurity-resilience.md

 ### **Additional notes – Legal Jurisdiction**

 Understanding the legal jurisdiction(s) to which your data is subject may be more complex than simply clarifying the physical locations where data is stored, processed or accessed by the service.
 It’s also necessary to consider the legal base and operating locations of the service provider, the governing legislation of any contracts, and the terms of use - or other agreements - between users of the service (or their suppliers) and the provider.
-It is important for organisations consuming cloud services to consider this topic and seek legal advice as necessary.
+It is important for organizations consuming cloud services to consider this topic and seek legal advice as necessary.

 ### **Additional notes – Data Protection Act**

 Data protection legislation will apply if personal data is processed in a cloud service.
-The ICO has published [guidance](https://ico.org.uk/media/for-organisations/documents/1540/cloud_computing_guidance_for_organisations.pdf) on compliance with the Data Protection Act (DPA) in relation to cloud services.
+The ICO has published [guidance](https://ico.org.uk/media/for-organizations/documents/1540/cloud_computing_guidance_for_organizations.pdf) on compliance with the Data Protection Act (DPA) in relation to cloud services.
 The DPA requires that personal data “shall not be transferred to any country or territory outside the European Economic Area (EEA) unless that country or territory ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data.”
 There is a [list of countries](http://ec.europa.eu/justice/data-protection/international-transfers/adequacy/index_en.htm) considered by the European Commission to be adequate.
 There are also model contractual clauses that you may be able to use in your contract which can avoid you having to make your own assessment of adequacy.
-The ICO's advice on the use of model contractual clauses is [here](https://ico.org.uk/for-organisations/guide-to-data-protection/principle-8-international/).
+The ICO's advice on the use of model contractual clauses is [here](https://ico.org.uk/for-organizations/guide-to-data-protection/principle-8-international/).

 ### **Additional notes – Use of your data**

 You should consider the implications of any rights the service provider will have relating to data stored within the service.
 Some usage agreements allow the service provider to employ user data for marketing or other purposes.
 You should also check whether any agreements with the service provider relating to their use of your data are acceptable to you and also not contrary to relevant legislation, such as the DPA.

-## **2.2 Data centre security**
+## **2.2 Data center security**

-Locations used to provide cloud services need physical protection against unauthorised access, tampering, theft or reconfiguration of systems.
+Locations used to provide cloud services need physical protection against unauthorized access, tampering, theft or reconfiguration of systems.
 Inadequate protections may result in the disclosure, alteration or loss of data.

 ### **Goals**